Looking for an easy-to-follow itinerary for Rajasthan? Read on for some essential travel tips for this vibrant state!

 Where to stay in Udaipur: The Trident Udaipur is conveniently located on the banks of Lake Pichola.
 The hotel features dreamy traditional architecture and design, and is surrounded by sprawling landscaped gardens.
 Click here to see current rates and availability for Trident Udaipur!
 Looking for some other options for your stay in Udaipur?
 Here are some other highly rated options.

 Days 6 and 7: Jaipur

-Jaipur is a UNESCO-listed city and one of the top places to visit in India.
+Jaipur is a UNESCO-listed city, one of the top places to visit in India and a permanent fixture on the Rajasthan tour itinerary.
 If you’ve visited India before and toured the Golden Triangle that spans Delhi, Agra and Jaipur then you may have already explored the Pink City; that being said, this magical destination is one of those places that you’ll want to re-visit time and time again.

 After your whirlwind 1 week in Rajasthan you can head back to Delhi via expressway in just over 4 hours.

 You can experience some of the best of Rajasthan state’s beauty and heritage in a week.
 Looking to spend more time in Rajasthan and want to cover even more ground?
 I don’t blame you!
 Here are some additional destinations that you might want to add to your Rajasthan itinerary!

 Ranthambore National Park: Ranthambore National Park is approximately 3 hours away from Jaipur.
 This wildlife reserve is one of the biggest national parks in India, and is popular with visitors hoping to catch a glimpse of an Asian tiger in the wild.